-Work and Health Programme
+Work and Health Programme and Pioneer

-The Work and Health Programme (WHP) is DWP's new contracted employment provision which helps eligible claimants to find sustained work.
-The WHP is available for claimants who have a disability or have early access priority and referral is voluntary.
+The Work and Health Programme and Pioneer are DWP's new contracted employment provision which helps eligible claimants to find sustained work.
+The Work and Health Programme and Pioneer is available for claimants who have a disability or have early access priority and referral is voluntary.

-The WHP tackles barriers to work by linking up with health and social care providers and other local services aimed at getting people into work.
+The Work and Health Programme and Pioneer tackle barriers to work by linking up with health and social care providers and other local services aimed at getting people into work.
 It offers more intensive, tailored support than can be provided by the standard Jobcentre Plus offer or through other available services and provision.

-See Work and Health Programme for eligibility, suitability and what the Programme offers.
+See Work and Health Programme and Pioneer for eligibility, suitability and what the Programme offers.

-Skills and vocational training for lead carers with a youngest child aged 2 to 4
+Skills and vocational training for lead carers whose youngest child is aged 2 to 4